janscience/Teensy_Amp/R4.0/README.md

 ### 8 channels

-The two [TI PCM1865](https://www.ti.com/product/PCM1865) provide 8 channels:
+The two [TI PCM1865](https://www.ti.com/product/PCM1865) provide 8 channels.

+In the following plot a 1kHz signal was supplied to each input channel in turn:

 ![8-channels](images/8channels-traces.png)